Strategic Healthcare Consultant : Another job from PMLiVE.

 We are looking for highly motivated Strategic Healthcare Marketing Consultants to join our Associate Consulting team working flexibly and virtually, but with outstanding client focus and professionalism at all times.

-If you are an expert in Pharmaceutical brand planning, marketing capabilities, or launch excellence, and are passionate about clients, science, and patient-centricity, then please forward your CV and covering letter to Catherine.Melnychuk@UptakeStrategies.com.
+If you are an expert in Pharmaceutical brand planning, marketing capabilities, or launch excellence, and are passionate about clients, science, and patient-centricity, then please forward your CV and covering letter to: